matan23/MTJSocketStore/README.md

 An example App is provided for usage of the store.

 ## RoadMap
-Long term goal is for you to only provide:
+Long term goal is to make it a framework so that you can just use the facade SocketStore object and let you provide only:
 - RESTClient a tailored for your server's requirements
 - SocketClient a tailored for your server's requirements
 - Entities